Support Center / Download and setup / How to install a VPN on Fedora

 In this article, we describe how to use the Proton VPN for Linux app on your Fedora system.
-Please see What Linux versions does Proton VPN support? for a list of which versions are currently supported.
+Our app officially supports the latest stable Fedora version running the GNOME desktop environment.

 Proton VPN on Fedora